alex-dickinson/SeisMix/paper/paper.md

 # Acknowledgements

 Thanks to [Kathy Gunn](https://kathygunn.github.io/) for testing `SeisMix` and to [Bryn Pickering](https://www.brynpickering.com/) for helping build the distribution.
-Thanks also to Jody Klymak for generously providing access to his [MATLAB toolbox](jklymak.github.io/GarrettMunkMatlab) for calculating Garrett-Munk spectra.
-This work was funded by the [Natural Environment Research Council](https://nerc.ukri.org/) and by the [North East Local Enterprise Partnership](https://www.northeastlep.co.uk/).
+Thanks also to [Jody Klymak](https://ocean-physics.seos.uvic.ca/~jklymak/) for generously providing access to his [MATLAB toolbox](jklymak.github.io/GarrettMunkMatlab) for calculating Garrett-Munk spectra.
+Parts of `SeisMix` were inspired by the work of [Katy Sheen](https://geography.exeter.ac.uk/staff/index.php?web_id=Katy_Sheen) and Matthew Falder.
+Development of `SeisMix` was funded by the [Natural Environment Research Council](https://nerc.ukri.org/) and by the [North East Local Enterprise Partnership](https://www.northeastlep.co.uk/).

 # References